transentis/bptk_py/README.md

 # Getting Help
 The first place to go to for help and installation instructions is the [online documentation](http://bptk.transentis-labs.com).

-You should also download the BPTK-Py tutorial, which contains the sample models and Jupyter notebooks referenced in the online documentation.
-You can download the tutorial from our [website](https://www.transentis.com/products/business-prototyping-toolkit/).
+You should also study the BPTK-Py tutorial, which contains the sample models and Jupyter notebooks referenced in the online documentation.
+You can clone or download the tutorial from our [git repository](https://bitbucket.org/transentis/bptk_py_tutorial/src/master/).

 BPTK-Py is developed and maintained by transentis Labs GmbH.